salaslopez/OnlineBakeryOrders/README.md

 # Online Bakery Orders project
-The main purpose of the application is to help a baker order supplies for the orders received by clients in the Bakery Shop.
+The main purpose of the application is to help a baker to order supplies from the orders received by clients in the Bakery Shop.

 The tools used to develop this application were:
 - MongoDB